 Once you are comfortable enough to take your pup inside the fence, you can keep them on a leash until they relax.
 Each step is an improvement, reward your pup with treats!

 A nice way to complement the social setting at a dog park is enrolling them in doggy daycare once a week.
 This should become a routine and will strengthen their social skills.
 You never know when your pup will meet a friend and become best buds.

 Remember, don’t rush things, introducing one new activity every couple of weeks will help them relax in different environments over time.

-Puppies should be exposed to a wide range of different sounds, smells and environments.
-This allows them to be less fearful with unfamiliar things and it allows them to become a confident dogas they grow.
+Puppies should be exposed to a wide range of different sounds, smells, and environments.
+This allows them to be less fearful of unfamiliar things and it allows them to become confident dogs as they grow.

 When to start socializing your puppy